ably/ably-dotnet/README.md

 * How to send Ably messages that include a notification

 ## Unity

-- Unity support is currently in beta.
-- Supports both [Mono](https://docs.unity3d.com/Manual/Mono.html) and [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html) builds.

-**Downloading Unity Package**
-- Please download the latest Unity package from the [GitHub releases page](https://github.com/ably/ably-dotnet/releases/latest).
-All releases from 1.2.4 has `.unitypackage` included.
-- Please take a look at [importing unity package](./unity/README.md#importing-unity-package) doc for initial config. and usage.

-**Supported Platforms**
-- Ably Unity SDK supports **Windows, MacOS, Linux, Android and iOS**.
-- It doesn't support **WebGL** due to incompatibility with WebSockets.
-Read the [Direct Socket Access](https://docs.unity3d.com/2019.3/Documentation/Manual/webgl-networking.html) section under WebGL Networking.
-- To support **WebGL**, you should refer to [interation with browser javascript from WebGL](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html).
-You can import [ably-js](https://github.com/ably/ably-js) as a browser javascript and call it from WebGL.
-For more information, refer to the project [Ably Tower Defence](https://github.com/ably-labs/ably-tower-defense/tree/js-branch/).

-**Note** - Please take a look at [Unity README](./unity/README.md) and [Ably Unity Blog](https://ably.com/blog/multiplayer-game-in-unity-with-ably) for more information.
+Please take a look at [Unity README](./unity/README.md) and [Ably Unity Blog](https://ably.com/blog/multiplayer-game-in-unity-with-ably) for `ably-unity` sdk usage in your application.

 ## Known Limitations
 * Browser push notifications in [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) are not supported.